-MCS symptoms are usually considered to be due to neuro-endocrine reactions rather than from your immune system but Chinese medicine doesn't need to know this to be able to diagnose stress problems.
+MCS symptoms are usually considered to be due to neuro-endocrine reactions rather than from your immune system.
+However, Chinese medicine doesn’t need to know this to be able to diagnose stress problems.

 This theory would be useless if it couldn’t account for the signs of stress!
 But it goes much further.
 It shows you what is the most appropriate action in a given situation, and this certainly includes stress symptoms and how to deal with them.

-Throughout this site and in the book below you'll discover some of the syndromes that explain signs of stress in terms of Chinese medicine.
-If Chinese medicine can identify the syndromes correlating with these signs of stress, however arising, then the experience of 3000 years is that those syndromes can be treated successfully.
+Throughout this site and in the book below you’ll discover some of the syndromes that explain stress in terms of Chinese medicine.
+If Chinese medicine can identify the syndromes correlating with your symptoms, however arising, then the experience from 3000 years says that your syndromes can be treated successfully.

 When the author of this site started this subject, he expected to cover it in a few pages; nice and simple.
 Easy to read.

-Eventually those 'few' pages became a book - see below.
-The book, at the time of writing this, has never been sent for media/press review, because it received such praise from readers who'd bought it, from all round the world.
+Eventually those ‘few’ pages became a book – see panel on right.
+The book, at the time of writing this, has never been sent for media/press review, because it received such praise from readers who’d bought it, from all round the world.
 See the reviews.